 The government responded by holding Yassin without trial in a psychiatric hospital for more than three years.
 Since his release, the cleric has repeatedly admonished King Hassan II and then his son Mohammed VI—only to again be detained, sentenced to prison, and put under virtual house arrest.

 Justice and Charity’s poorly articulated ideology is reflected mainly in the writings of a single charismatic figure, but the movement’s goal is for radical, even republican, change in Morocco.
 Yet in 2011, Justice and Charity was struggling to define its role.
 Its refusal either to participate in the political process or to try to overthrow the regime through mass demonstrations raised questions about its long-term effectiveness.
 It suspended participation in the February 20 activities and criticized the PJD in an open letter for agreeing to lead a government heavily constrained by the palace.
-This ambiguity is unlikely to be resolved without a leadership change or a split within the movement.

 On paper, the 2011 elections gave the Justice and Development Party significant power to help chart the next five years.
 It won 107 seats out of 395 seats in the Chamber of Deputies.
 It controlled eleven of thirty-one cabinet posts.
 Its victory seemed particularly decisive given Morocco’s fragmented political landscape and system of proportional representation, in which no one party or even two parties can claim a majority.